bikeshaving/crank/website/documents/guides/02-elements.md

 Crank works with [JSX](https://facebook.github.io/jsx/), a well-supported, XML-like syntax extension to JavaScript.

 ### Two types of JSX transpilation
-Historically speaking, there are two ways to transform JSX: the *classic* and *automatic* transforms.
+There are two ways to transform JSX: the *classic* and *automatic* transforms.
 Crank supports both formats.

 The classic transform turns JSX elements into `createElement()` calls.